apache/nuttx/configs/eagle100/README.txt

        Eventually, all of the eagle100 configurations will be changed to use the new configuration mechanism and at that time, the above discussion will be corrected for all configurations.

+    3. This configuration is set to use Cygwin under Windows and the devkitARM toolchain.
+That, however, is easily reconfigurable:

   nxflat:
     This builds the NXFLAT example at apps/examples/nxfalt.